0CottonBuds/ViewTether/README.md

 # License
 Screen-Capture is under GPL v3 License.
 See LICENSE.md for more information

-This project includes FFmpeg, which is licensed under the LGPL v2.1.
-A copy of the LGPL license is included in the `ffmpeg-source` directory.
+This project includes FFmpeg, which is licensed under the GPL v3.
+A copy of the GPL license is included in the `FFmpeg-source` directory.
 For more information about FFmpeg and its licensing terms, please visit the [official FFmpeg website](https://ffmpeg.org/legal.html).

 The Amyuni USB Mobile Monitor Virtual Display software is licensed under terms provided by Amyuni Technologies Inc. Please refer to the accompanying license file for details.